frankmeza/frankmeza/src/pages/articles/2018-05-20---interview-questions-and-concepts-for-junior-developers/index.md

 ### Variable scope within and without blocks { }

-### Whiteboard- talk through all requirements, and pseudo code talk through your plan THEN begin coding.

-Ideally, You may be perceived as very knowledgeable, and not even have to finish the challenge depending on its length, as you've showcased what the interviewers *really* want to see in a potential new developer: an adaptable problem-solver with legitimate and valuable critical thinking skills.
+### The Big Scary Final Boss: The Whiteboard Session

-- the main goal here is to demonstrate that you have the mental tools to handle a specific problem, so a very slight amount of hand waviness is acceptable implementation wise as long as you sandwich this with very concrete and clear knowledge and explanation.
+Software developers are problem solvers, essentially by definition.
+If you are hired after the interview, you will be paid for solving problems.
+Thus, I believe that it is fully acceptable to ask a job applicant to solve a problem in the interview.
+This part of the interview may happen, it may not.
+I've personally been in both scenarios.
+The main goal here is to demonstrate that you have the mental tools to handle a specific problem, so a very slight amount of glossing over the smaller details of actual implementation, as long as you sandwich this with very concrete and clear knowledge and explanation.

-- having said that, things like the syntax of loops in your preferred coding language, the difference of use of if-statements and ternary expressions, as well as concepts in error handling look very good in a potential new hire.
+Having said that, being able to clearly explain and summarize things like loop syntax in your preferred coding language, the difference of use of if-statements and ternary expressions, as well as concepts in error handling look *very good* in a potential new hire.

-- in summary, if you are asked to explain an approach to a problem or using a particular type of algorithm it's probably okay to gloss over syntax in this situation, as long as you are able to properly explain correct use of loops and statements and expressions when that question is the primary matter.
+1. Talk through all requirements, asking questions for two reasons,
+    - to become more clear with what you are actually being asked to do, and
+    - to demonstrate the extent of your thoughts and show where your mind goes.

+2. Thinking out loud, begin talking and explaining your way through your plan.
+You may find that you have more questions as you go along.
+This is good.
+You can also begin to write or outline some pseudo code as a mental save point to return to once you are completely clear on both the requirements and your plan of attack.

+3. Finally, you may begin coding.
+If steps 1 and 2 have fallen into place correctly, then this step may actually be the easiest of the three.

+Ideally, you will be perceived as very knowledgeable, and not even have to finish the challenge depending on its length, as you've showcased what the interviewers **really** want to see in a potential new developer: an adaptable problem-solver with legitimate and valuable critical thinking skills.